91nunocosta/todolist/README.md

 ```
 This request returns you the Open API spec mentioned in the next section.

-You can find some examples of requests in [examples.sh](examples.sh).
-Running the script should also work.
-The docker-compose configuration sets up the database with the needed data.
-The configuration also contains a JWT secret.
-The JWT token used in the script was generated for that secret and the username created in the beginning.
-Note that docker-compose is not intended for production.
-A different secret (not stored in git) would be used in production.
+You can run the script [examples.sh](examples.sh).
+The script contains some examples of valid requests.
+You should get success responses to all requests, if no change was made to the database.

 If you prefer to use [Postman](https://www.postman.com/), you can import [postman_collection](doc/postman_collection.json) and try the requests there.

 Once you are done, stop the docker containers running:
 ```